-If you are a women currently interested in applying for one of the vacancies available in one of our Provisioning Centres (NSW), the below FAQs might help answer some basic details about the roles.
+If you are currently interested in applying for one of the vacancies available in one of our Provisioning Centres (NSW), the below FAQs might help answer some basic details about the roles.

 What does an Infrastructure Maintainer do?